 1. Work-Related Musculoskeletal Disorder Occurs Over Time

 Accidents happen in a moment.
-A fall, a slip, struck by an object is an event that occurs one-time that leads to musculoskeletal disorder.
+A fall, a slip, struck by an object is an event that occurs one time that leads to musculoskeletal disorder.

 However, work-related musculoskeletal disorder occurs with time.
 It might take weeks or even years before symptoms are noticed.

 Claire, a production line worker uses wire cutters during her work shift.
-At first there wasn’t any discomfort.
-But continuous repetition for over an hour, gave her a sharp twinge.
+At first, there wasn’t any discomfort.
+But continuous repetition for over an hour gave her a sharp twinge.
 By 6 months, she had developed De Quervain Tenosynovitis.

 2. Work-Related Musculoskeletal Disorder is Cumulative

-Just like Claire in the senario above, who kept using the wire cutter even when she was in pain.
+Just like Claire in the scenario above, who kept using the wire cutter even when she was in pain.
 She didn’t report her injury.
 She probably didn’t think her use of the wire cutter caused her injury.
 So it accumulated until she developed De Quervain tenosynovitis.

 3. Work-Related Musculoskeletal Disorder is Episodic

 At the early stages of WMSD, symptoms will come and go.
 In Claire’s case, it started as a twinge.
-A twinge that was only present when she used the wire cutter.
+A twinge was only present when she used the wire cutter.
 By the end of her shift, the twinge had subsided.
 But then returned at the start of her next shift.
 It was episodic.
 Until it escalated to her injury.